estnltk/estnltk-workflows/estnltk_workflows/koondkorpus_add_layers_postgres/readme.md

-# Workflows for annotating layers in PostgreSQL's collections
+# Workflows for annotating layers in Koondkorpus' PostgreSQL collections

-This folder contains command line workflows for adding EstNLTK's annotation layers to PostgreSQL's collections.
+This folder contains command line workflows for adding EstNLTK's annotation layers to Koondkorpus' collections in PostgreSQL DB.

 ### Requirements